-The selected NAL event occurred between January 29 and February 7, 2003 and has been previously documented by Saulo et al. (2004b), using an enhanced upper air network and special data obtained during a NOAA-P3 flight, available through the South America Low Level Jet field EXperiment (SALLJEX, Vera et al. 2006b).
-The Weather Research and Forecasting model (WRF) version 2.0 (Skamarock et. al. 2005) is used to perform all experiments in a domain centered over the area affected by the NAL and the SALLJ shown in Figure 1.
+The selected NAL event occurred between 29 January and 7 February 2003 and has been previously documented by Saulo et al. (2004b), using an enhanced upperair network and special data obtained during a National Oceanic and Atmospheric Administration (NOAA) P3 flight, available through the South America Low-Level Jet Field Experiment (SALLJEX; Vera et al. 2006b).
+The Weather Research and Forecasting model (WRF) version 2.0 (Skamarock et al. 2005) is used to perform all experiments in a domain centered over the area affected by the NAL and the SALLJ shown in Fig. 1.
 Many experiments were carried out to define model settings in order to ensure a reasonable representation of this long lasting event.
-The model domain was adjusted to meet this requirement: for example, a domain encompassing all South America, did not provide a satisfactory representation of the system.
-The model was run in non-hydrostatic mode with 40 km resolution in the horizontal and 31 vertical levels.
-We utilize the Eta Grid-scale Cloud and Precipitation microphysics scheme, (Ferrier et al. 2002); convection was parameterized using the Kain-Fritsch method (Kain 2004); and the Rapid Radiative Transfer Model (Mlawer et. al. 1997) and Dudhia (1989) scheme are used to represent radiative fluxes in long and short waves respectively.
-The YSU (Yonsei University, Hong and Pan, 1996) scheme was selected for parameterizing boundary layer processes and the NOAH Land Surface Model to represent surface processes (Chen and Dudhia 2000).
-All simulations were initialized on 29 January 2003 at 1200 UTC and run for 10 days.
-Initial and boundary conditions with 6 hr intervals are derived from the NCEP-GDAS analysis.
-Land use categories employed by the WRF are those generated by the USGS (US Geological Survey Land Use/Land Cover System, Anderson et al. 1976).
-All experiments are listed in Table I; the only difference between them is their initial condition of soil wetness, the variable that represents moisture content in a soil column.
+The model domain was adjusted so that the domain provided a satisfactory representation of the system.
+The model was run in nonhydrostatic mode with 40-km grid spacing in the horizontal and 31 vertical levels.
+We utilize the Eta grid-scale cloud and precipitation microphysics scheme (Ferrier et al. 2002); convection was parameterized using the Kain-Fritsch method (Kain 2004); and the Rapid Radiative Transfer Model (Mlawer et al. 1997) and Dudhia (1989) scheme are used to represent radiative fluxes in long and short waves, respectively.
+The Yonsei University (YSU; Hong and Pan 1996) scheme was selected for parameterizing boundary layer processes and the Noah land surface model to represent surface processes (Chen and Dudhia 2000).
+All simulations were initialized at 1200 UTC 29 January 2003 and run for 10 days.
+Initial and boundary conditions with 6-h intervals are derived from the National Centers for Environmental Prediction (NCEP) Global Data Assimilation System (GDAS) analysis.
+Land-use categories employed by the WRF are those generated by the U.S. Geological Survey (USGS) land-use/land-cover system (Anderson et al. 1976).
+All experiments are listed in Table 1; the only difference between them is their initial condition of soil wetness, the variable that represents moisture content in a soil column.
 The run initialized with GDAS soil wetness will be referred to as the control run (CTRL).